R-CoderDotCom/Awesome-R-packages/README.md

 - [drumr](https://github.com/jamesmartherus/drumr).
 Turn R into a Drum Machine.
 - [ggphysics](https://github.com/chang/ggphysics).
 Physics animations in ggplot2, just for fun.
 - [raptors animation](https://github.com/imjakedaniels/raptors_animation).
 Using gganimate to bounce emoji basketballs over the course of a game.
+- [brownianbridge](https://github.com/djnavarro/brownianbridge).
+Contains scripts used to draw various "Brownian bridge" animations that to explore some of the functionality of the gganimate package.

 # Graphics